-It is also possible to manually allocate a static IP address to a cloud director using cmgui or cmsh.
+It is also possible to manually allocate a static IP address to a cloud director using cmgui or cmsh when the administrator decides to set it.

 Allocating a static IP address in cmsh is done using the staticip allocate command, followed by the string indicating the region in which the static IP address is to be allocated.
 In cmsh, the command is issued inside a cloud provider object.
 A new static IP address is then made available and can be assigned to instances running within custom VPCs.